Google Adsense Privacy Policy

 Star map showing the zodiac constellations Cancer, Leo and Virgo plus surrounding constellations (click for full-size star map)

 Star map showing the region of the night sky around the constellations Cancer, Leo and Virgo (click on the image for a full-size version).
 The star map applies to observers in the Northern hemisphere (i.e. North is up); Southern hemisphere observers should invert the map (South up) to obtain a correct orientation.
 Constellations to the East and South of Virgo are shown in a separate star map below.
 The faintest stars on the map have an apparent magnitude of about +4.8.
 A printer-friendly version of this map is available here.
 Co-ordinates of Right Ascension (astronomical longitude) and Declination (astronomical latitude) are marked around the border of the chart.
-The celestial equator (declination = 0°) is shown in dark blue and the ecliptic (the apparent path of the Sun, which the Moon and planets follow closely) is shown in dark yellow (to see where these celestial bodies are currently positioned, refer to the Naked-Eye Planets page).
 Also included on the star map are numerous deep-sky objects (objects beyond our Solar System) which can be seen through binoculars and small telescopes; these are detailed in the main text below.

 The seven brightest stars on the star chart are (in order of descending brightness):